Authorities: WV woman awakens from coma, identifies brother - NewsBreak

 Sheriff Ross Mellinger said the situation "is about as rare as it gets."

 Online court records show Daniel Palmer is being held in jail on $500,000 bail.
-It was not immediately clear if he had a lawyer Sunday.
+It was not immediately clear if he had a lawyer as of Sunday.